 Which is tough, because I actually prefer my tacos made with ground turkey, beef and pork often being too fatty for my tastes.

-That’s where the KitchenAid® Food Grinder attachment comes in so handy.
+That’s where having a food grinder attachment for my stand mixer comes in so handy.
 In less than 30 minutes I can make my own ground poultry from fresh cuts of my choosing.
 No mystery meat or unknown preservatives here, and you can control the relative leanness of your grind by only using breast meat, for example, or a mix of breasts and thighs for a slightly fattier (and more flavorful) blend as I’ve done with these gyro-inspired tacos.

 You only need a pound or so for a 4-serving batch of tacos, but I like to grind up a mix of breast and thigh meat, which will give me around 3 pounds for one breast and two thighs.
 The extra meat can be bagged and frozen for up to 3 months.
 With this grind-and-freeze method I can spend 30 minutes grinding a few pounds of meat at a time, and then freeze the excess to have on hand in the future.
 If you’re going to go to the trouble of setting up the grinder attachment (and cleaning it after the fact), you may as well make it worth your time.